socrata/dev.socrata.com/publishers/index.md

 [Safe Software](http://www.safe.com) has partnered with Socrata to build an FME "writer" for Socrata.
 Using the Socrata Writer, you can easily create workflows to extract data from source systems using [Safe FME](http://www.safe.com/fme/fme-technology/), perform cleanup and transformation, and publish that data to Socrata.

 For more information about the Socrata Writer for FME, see this [helpful writeup on Safe's website](http://www.safe.com/solutions/for-applications/socrata/), as well as [this demo tutorial](http://www.youtube.com/watch?v=X5lr6qw20-s).
-We have also produced a [support article on how to set up a simple FME workflow for Socrata](http://support.socrata.com/entries/24459198-Setting-up-a-simple-Socrata-integration-with-FME).
+We have also produced a [support article detailing the different updat eoptions avaiable](https://support.socrata.com/hc/en-us/articles/202950068-Data-Integration-Cheat-Sheet-Options-for-publishing-data-to-Socrata-) with links to additional detail..

 ### Socrata Publisher API/SDKs